Frequently Asked Questions

 What is the deadline for application?

 The application deadline is December 1.
-All application materials (including the application itself, the essay, relevant official transcripts, score reports from both the General and Advanced Psychology GREs, and three letters of recommendation) must be received by this date.
+All application materials (including the application itself, the essay, relevant official transcripts, score reports from the General (required) and Advanced Psychology (optional) GREs, and three letters of recommendation) must be received by this date.

 Approximately how many apply and what percentage of applicants are accepted per academic year?